thruthesky/site/README.md

 ### Layout for header, page, footer

-* Basic structure of page must be the following.
+* Basic structure of each page must be the following.

 ```` html
 <header>